 How can positive parenting techniques encourage personal development for parents?

-Here’s the best kept parenting secret of all time.
+Here’s the best-kept parenting secret of all time.
 Your parenting strategy is not about controlling your kids.
 Your parenting strategy is about controlling your own behavior.
 You can’t control your kids.
-You cannot make them eat, or make them sleep, or make them go to the bathroom.
+You cannot make them eat, make them sleep, or make them go to the bathroom.
 What you do control is your behavior.